DeckardZ46/MFCBasedRPGGameDemo/README.md

 K for reloading

-U for store window(only could be opened when standing by the store)
+U for shopping window(only could be opened when standing by businessman)

 I for item window